 - Among Red Cross donors in a given year, 19 percent donate occasionally, 31 percent are first-time donors, and 50 percent are regular, loyal donors.

-- Forty-five percent of people in the U.S. have Type O (positive or negative) blood.
+- Forty-eight percent of people in the U.S. have Type O (positive or negative) blood.
 This percentage is higher among Hispanics – 57 percent, and among African Americans – 51 percent.

 Facts about American Red Cross Blood Services

 - The American Red Cross blood program started in 1940, under the leadership of Dr. Charles Drew.